-Managing Gems with Bundler
+Managing Gems with Bundler: Gemfile, Install, and Update

-Why Bundler Matters
+Why Bundler matters

 Before Bundler existed, Ruby developers struggled with gem version conflicts.
 Your project might need version 2.0 of a library, while another project on the same machine required version 1.0.
 RubyGems alone couldn’t resolve these conflicts, and gem updates would often break existing applications.